Homophobia in ethnic minority communities

-In some cultures there are difficulties in categorising homosexuality.
+In some cultures, there are difficulties in categorising homosexuality.
 Some scholars have argued that Western notions of sexual identity began to emerge in Europe in the mid-to-late 19th century, though others challenge this.
 Behaviors that would be widely regarded as homosexual in the West were regarded as acceptable in around three quarters of the cultures surveyed in Patterns of Sexual Behavior (1951).

 Theory

 Intersectionality and dual minority identity

-Kimberlé Crenshaw developed the framework for intersectionality, the theory that black women are not wholly defined by a singular identity, which is used in the process of examining the ways in which sexuality and race are related.
-Considering the ways in which their identities interact with each other and create specific experiences related to multiple intersecting identities is a better way of examining individuals and the discrimination they may deal with.
+Kimberlé Crenshaw developed the framework for intersectionality; the theory that black women are not wholly defined by a singular identity, which is used in the process of examining the ways in which sexuality and race are related.
+Considering the ways in which identities interact with each other and create specific experiences related to multiple intersecting identities is a better way of examining individuals and the discrimination they may deal with.